React Native

 npm install react-native-inappbrowser-reborn --save

-1. Configure a deep link for your application.
-See the documentation provided by React Native on Linking.
-Typically a deep link (or URL scheme) in your application will look like: my_app://.
+3. Configure a deep link for your application.
+See the React Native linking documentation.
+Typically, the format for a deep link or URL scheme in your application is: my_app://.

-1. urlScheme which is the URL you want the user to return to after completing an OAuth or “App-to-App” user flow. e.g my_app:// or my_app://path/success
+• urlScheme - the URL you want the user to return to after completing an OAuth or “App-to-App” user flow.
+For example, my_app:// or my_app://path/success.

-2. integrationContext which can be one of two valid strings, either InAppBrowser or InAppBrowserNotify.
-InAppBrowserNotify works by posting a message to the Webview element and generally performs better with React Native apps.
-InAppBrowser works by triggering a window.open event with a target url to be opened with a secure in-app browser.
+• integrationContext - one of InAppBrowser or InAppBrowserNotify.
+InAppBrowserNotify posts a message to the WebView element and is recommended by Trustly.
+InAppBrowser triggers a window.open event using a target url that is opened in a secure in-app browser.

-See the example below, but note several required fields in the establishData are omitted for simplicity.
-For a complete list of required fields, see Establish Data.
+In the following example, a number of the required establishData variable properties are omitted for simplicity.
+For a complete list of the required properties, see Establish Data.

 const establishData = {